abisxir/omx/README.md

 * Removing
 * Queries

 To install the library download the source or use git to clone.
-You will need ant to build the jar file.
-Type the following command and it will generate the jar file.
-Add the jar file to your dependencies and use the library as you want.
+You will need gradle to build the jar file.
+Type the following command and it will generate the aar file.
+Add the file to your dependencies and use the library as you want.

-    > ant jar
+    > gradle build

 To initialize the database just pass application context to initialize method.